By Jonty Yamisha

 Keep in mind that not everyone has the same rhythm.
 Some people are night owls, others may be outliers.
 The key here is to listen to your body.
 Try out different times during the day to study, and see how successful your efforts are.
 Consistency through trial and error will go along way to finding the right time for language lessons.

-If your schedule is a bit too chaotic to study during these times, then you may need to “reset” your brain beforehand.
+If your schedule is a bit too chaotic for language learning at these times, then you may need to “reset” your brain beforehand.
 Let’s say your job takes a lot of out you.
 You show up at 8 am and you’re on, non-stop, until 5 pm.
 You may be mentally exhausted by 5 pm.
 Luckily, there are a few things you can do to “reset” your brain.
 Taking a short nap, meditating, or going to the gym can help reduce stress and clear the mind, leaving you rejuvenated and ready for your language lessons.

 Worst-case scenario, you’re one of the few who really, really don’t have any free time.
 Does that mean you can’t learn a language?
 Not.
 At.
 All.
 There are moments in the day you can use to carve up language learning lessons.
 It’s not ideal, but it’s better than nothing.
 And if you are someone who has plenty of free time but wants to find even more moments you can use to speed up your progress toward fluency, then you can benefit from knowing where to find that time as well.